It is the Fund’s policy to make periodic distributions of net investment income and net realized capital gains, if any.

 As a supplement to their annual distributions of net investment income and net realized capital gains (which are intended to assure compliance with Subchapter M of the Internal Revenue Code of 1986, as amended), certain Funds make regular distributions of net investment income throughout the year.
 In particular, Global Income Builder Fund intends to make regular, quarterly distributions, and High Yield Fund intends to make regular, monthly distributions.

 Ordinary Income and capital gains from the Global, Overseas, U.S. Value, Gold Funds and Fund of America are generally paid at year-end and reinvested at NAV or paid in cash.
-The High Yield Fund distributes ordinary income dividends on a monthly basis and capital gain dividends are made at year-end and reinvested at NAV or paid in cash.
-The Global Income Builder Fund distributes ordinary income dividends on a quarterly basis and capital gain dividends are made at year-end and reinvested at NAV or paid in cash.
+The High Yield and Global Income Builder Funds distribute ordinary income dividends on a monthly basis and capital gain dividends are made at year-end and reinvested at NAV or paid in cash.

 *If a fund pays out more in distributions than it earned during the year, you do not owe tax on your share of the excess amount, which is called a "nontaxable distribution" or "return of capital."
 We report this type of distribution in Box 3 of Form 1099-DIV.
 You will need to subtract any amounts reported in Box 3 of Form 1099-DIV from the cost basis of your shares.
 For more information please see the following link to the IRS website: https://www.irs.gov/publications/p550/ch01.html#en_US_2015_publink100010092.

 This supplementary information is intended to assist you in accumulating the data to prepare your income tax returns and are not to be construed as tax advice.
 We suggest that you consult your tax adviser to discuss the appropriate treatment of your transactions.